digidubae/mysql-cloner/README.md

 npm run clone-db-schema-only
 ```

-## Clone a remote mysql users grants locally
+Clone the remote MySQL user grants locally (Note: You must have already cloned the database)
-Sometimes you want to clone the mysql users permissions locally.
-Note: you should have cloned the database first.
 ```sh
 npm run clone-grants
 ```

-## Reset local mysql
-This will simply delete the local docker volume and downloaded files so you can start over.
+Reset the local MySQL environment (Deletes the local Docker volume and downloaded files so you can start over)
 ```sh
 npm run reset-local
 ```

-## Author
+## ✍️ Author
 👤 **DigiDub**

-## Show your support
+## 🌟 Show Your Support
-Give a ⭐️ if this project helped you!
+If this project has helped you in any way, give it a ⭐️ to show your appreciation!

 ***
-_This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_
+_This README was generated with ❤️ using [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_